 The level of the premium that we receive is £1,385 per pupil for pupils eligible for Free School Meals and pupils who have been eligible for Free School Meals at any point in the last six years (known as the Ever 6 Free School Meals).
 Looked-after children and eligible pupils who have been adopted from care or leaving care under a special guardianship or residence order are also eligible for additional funding which is managed by the local authority.

 At Fernvale Primary school we are always working to ensure that low expectations or a poor socio-economic background are not a barrier to achievement.
 We do this by carefully considering the potential of all our children.
 We have a strong rationale behind our planned pupil premium spending, which we believe will ensure it is having maximum impact and that it is targeted at all of the children it is intended to benefit.

 We also aim to continue to seek ways to encourage parents and carers to apply for free school meals where pride, stigma, or changing circumstances act as barriers to its take-up.

 Context of the school

-Fernvale Primary School has 185 pupils, in 6 classes and ranges from FS to Y5.
-We are a Leicestershire school but extremely close to the Leicester City boundary and a high proportion of children (approx. 33%) come from out of our catchment area, this is however now decreasing with only 10% in foundation and year 1 with the new housing that has been developed in the area.
-The school’s admission number is 30.
+Fernvale Primary School has 320 pupils, in 11 classes and ranges from Foundation Stage to Y6.
+We are a Leicestershire school but extremely close to the Leicester City boundary and a proportion of children (approx. 33%) come from out of our catchment area, this is however now predicted to decrease due to the new houses in the area.

 Building Belief: We will provide a culture where: staff believe in ALL children, there are “no excuses” made for underperformance, staff adopt a “solution-focused” approach to overcoming barriers, staff support children to develop “growth” mind-sets towards learning.